wp-plugins/google-map-shortcode/readme.txt

 == Upgrade Notice ==

 = 3.1 =
-Upgrade is recommended to include the new modules feature and fix some bugs.
+Upgrade is recommended to include the new modules feature and icons and thumbnails editor box.